Mark L. Levine

 Daniel L. Greenberg

 Danny is a progressive lawyer who has worked with poor and marginalized people and the organizations that represent them for nearly fifty years.
-Since 2005, he has been Special Counsel for Pro Bono Initiatives at Schulte Roth and Zabel, a large New York law firm.
+He recently retired as Special Counsel for Pro Bono Initiatives at Schulte Roth and Zabel, a large New York law firm, a position he had held since 2005.

 From 1994 to 2004, he was president and attorney in chief of the Legal Aid Society, the country’s largest full-service law firm for the indigent, with over a thousand lawyers delivering criminal defense, juvenile representation and civil legal services to hundreds of thousands of clients a year.
 Before that, from 1987 to 1994, he was Director of Clinical Programs at Harvard Law School.